baseboxorg/dotfiles-arch/README.md

 ### Installation

-If you are going to seriously use my dotfiles, I highly recommend reading over _everything_ to understand how exactly I have configured my machine, so that you are prepared to make appropriate changes for yourself.
+If you are going to actually use my dotfiles, I recommend reading over everything to understand how exactly I have configured my machine.
+This way, you are prepared to make the appropriate changes for your own needs.
+Things are not exactly plug-and-play.

 `git clone --recursive git@github.com:JoshuaRLi/dotfiles.git`, then...

 For Arch-based environments: `install-arch.sh && link.sh universal arch`

-There are plans to create install scripts for other popular distributions I like working with.
-Until then, simply `link.sh universal` and manually installing software should suffice.

-To test Arch installs, I have created a [docker image](https://hub.docker.com/r/joshuarli/archbase/) preloaded with a "josh" superuser, `zsh` and these dotfiles based off of the `base/devel` Arch image.
+To test installs on Arch, I have created a `base/devel`-based [docker image](https://hub.docker.com/r/joshuarli/archbase/) preloaded with a "josh" sudo-enabled user, `zsh` and these dotfiles.
 Use it with `docker run -it joshuarli/archbase`.

 ### Backup/Restore and Uninstall